 Did things end amicably or was she bitter?
 You have now handed Sally a forum to try to eliminate the second Will so that she can still inherit or, worse even, just hold up the probate process.

 Sally has the right to try to show that you did not have capacity when you signed your Will.
 She may try to assert that one of the new beneficiaries unduly influenced you to leave money to them.
 Sally may argue that she was intentionally omitted from the Will.
 While Sally may not be successful, this will incur additional legal fees.
 This will also incur additional and expenses.
 Finally, this will cause a delay in the probate process.
 All of this could have been avoided had the first Will not been filed with the Court.

 What’s the moral of the story?
 First, you should properly revoke your old Wills and you should think carefully about where to store them if you don’t revoke them.

 Where Can I Store and Safeguard my Original Will

 So where’s a good place to keep your original Will?
 Some people think that a safe deposit box in the bank is a good idea.
-While it does remain secure, this is a pyrrhic victory because once you pass away, the bank will not allow anyone else entry into the safe deposit box without a Court Order.
-So, in order for your Executor to get the Will in order to probate it with the Court, they will first have to request an Order from the Court allowing the safe deposit box to be opened.
+While it does remain secure, this is a pyrrhic victory.
+This is because the bank will not allow anyone into the safe deposit box without a Court Order once you pass away.
+Therefore, in order for your Executor to retrieve the Will in order to probate it with the Court, they will first have to request an Order from the Court allowing the safe deposit box to be opened.
 This also takes time and incurs additional expenses.

 A better alternative would be to find a secure place in your home to keep the Will.
 A fireproof lock box or cabinet.
 You may want to let the executor know where it is in case of emergency.
 Alternatively, some clients choose to have their attorney maintain the original Will in their office.